Japik-org/Japik/README.md

 # Japik framework

-(still in developing, but working)
+*(Still under development, but already functional)*

-Control multiple microservices loaded into the same or defferent jvm.
-Load new elements and unload others in real-time without stopping your microservices.
-Also provides efficient communication between them.
-Combine elements and their settings like a lego constructor and gain your unique solution!
+Easily manage multiple microservices, whether they’re running in the same or different JVMs.
+Load new components or remove others in real-time without interrupting your microservices.
+Enjoy seamless communication across services and assemble components and settings like a Lego builder to create your unique solution!

-This framework does not provide socket communications by it self.
-Use services, modules and extensions to add required implementation.
-For example, use RMIProtocolExtension to enable RMI support for communication between services, or implement your custom protocol.
+This framework doesn’t include socket communication by default.
+Instead, use adaptable services, modules, and extensions for the implementations you need.
+For instance, use the RMIProtocolExtension to enable RMI support for communication between services, or design your own custom protocol to fit your requirements.

 Missing/planned:
 1. Upload to maven central